ibm-cloud-docs/apiconnect/responsibilities.md

 ---

 copyright:
-   years: 2020, 2021
+   years: 2020, 2024
-lastupdated: "2020-10-15"
+lastupdated: "2024-07-02"

-keywords: API management, API, gateway, support, responsibility, responsible
+keywords: API management, API, gateway, support, responsibility, responsible, API Connect

 subcollection: apiconnect

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Understanding your responsibilities when using {{site.data.keyword.apiconnect_short}}

 {: #responsibilities}

 Review the following tables to understand who is responsible for managing the different resources and features in {{site.data.keyword.apiconnect_short}}.
 {: shortdesc}

 For a general overview of IBM and customer responsibilities in {{site.data.keyword.Bluemix_notm}}, see [Shared responsibilities for IBM Cloud offerings](/docs/overview?topic=overview-shared-responsibilities).

 ## Responsibility for {{site.data.keyword.apiconnect_short}} resources

 {: #resources_responsibilities}

 While most of the {{site.data.keyword.apiconnect_short}} resources are managed by IBM, you are responsible for some resources that are typically managed by you.
 Table 1 lists the {{site.data.keyword.apiconnect_short}} resources and notes which party is responsible for managing different aspects of each resource.